hurwitzlab/muscope-18SV4/README.md

 ### Installation

-It is recommended that a the Python application be installed in a Python virtual environment.
+It is recommended that the Python application be installed in a Python virtual environment.
 If Python 3.6 or later is available then a virtual environment can be created like this:

 ```
 $ python3 -m venv mu